The TIAA Institute Theodore M. Hesburgh Award for leadership excellence in higher education

-The Hesburgh Award is named in honor of the late Rev. Theodore M. Hesburgh, C.S.C., former president of the University of Notre Dame and longtime member of the TIAA and CREF Boards of Overseers.
-A world-renowned educator and humanitarian, Father Hesburgh (1917-2015) was among the most influential figures in the modern history of higher education.
+The Hesburgh Award is named in honor of the Rev. Theodore M. Hesburgh, C.S.C., (1917-2015), past president of the University of Notre Dame, world-renowned humanitarian, and longtime member of the TIAA and CREF Boards of Overseers.